Learning Dynamics of Meta-Learning in Small Model Pretraining: Model Pretraining

 \section{Model Pretraining}

 \paragraph{Training-perplexity tradeoff across scales.} The prerequisite for modifying a pretraining method is ensuring the model still learns.
-All four Pico-MAML variants reach their respective vanilla loss 1.3–1.6× sooner; perplexity improves only in the 11 M model, indicating an optimisation–regularisation trade-off.
+All four Pico-MAML variants reach their respective vanilla loss 1.3–1.6× sooner (faster optimization), but Paloma perplexity is worse at most scales by 6000 steps (Table~\ref{tab:pretraining-metrics}).